vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 }
 ```

-## Field types
+## Typed value fragments
-Non-structural fields represent atomic values.
-When no type is defined the code generation and verification will revert back to process data as strings.
+Value fragments represent atomic values.
+When no type is defined the code generation and verification will
-The type of data cam be specified by using a type modifier prefix.
+revert back to process data as strings, however The type of data cam be specified by using a type modifier prefix.
 Currently the type prefixes defined in the GCL are: string, bool, DateTime, float, int.

-Example of fields with type modifier prefixes:
+Example of value fragments with type modifier prefixes:
 ```
 Person
 {